markszulc/experience-manager-learn.en/help/dynamic-media-classic-tutorial/basic-templates.md

 4. Resize or reposition the layer directly in the work area, or by adjusting the settings in the Layer Propertiespanel.
 5. Drag in additional image layers as needed.
 Add layers effects if you want as well.
 See the topic *Adding Layer Effects*,below.
-6. Click **Save** , choose a location, and give the template a name.
-You can preview, however at this point your template will look exactly like a flattened Photoshop image —it is not changeable yet.
+6. Click **Save**, choose a location, and give the template a name.
+You can preview, however at this point your template will look exactly like a flattened Photoshop image — it is not changeable yet.

 ### Adding Layer Effects